Craving Tomatoes? Learn the Top 2 Reasons Behind Your Desire

 • Drink a glass of water before every meal.

 • Try to drink a gallon of water daily (about eight glasses).
-This is roughly the amount that’s recommended for an individual who doesn’t exercise or sweat often, so it may be more than you need!
-In this case, try aiming for half a gallon per day and gradually increase your intake as needed.
+This roughly the amount that’s recommended for an individual who doesn’t exercise or sweat often, so it may be more than you need!
+In th case, try aiming for half a gallon per day and gradually increase your intake as needed.

 Craving For Tomatoes Final Thoughts

-But sometimes cravings happen for no reason at all!
-Sometimes even if you are full you can get cravings!
+But sometimes, cravings happen for no reason at all!
+Sometimes, even if you are full, you can get cravings!

 You need more vitamins to get the nutrients that would make up for this deficit–and so does your brain!

-About the Author
+About the author

 Jared Levenson is a former binge eating wrestler turned Zen Buddhist Monk, Internal Family Systems counselor and nutrition wellness coach.
 He's helped hundreds of people through universal meal principles and internal family systems to make peace with food, stop binge eating, and find true health and wholeness.